tinkledoomhammer/some-notes/stackedit/Code/Rust/The Little Book of Rust Macros.md

 * Not all syntax extensions are fully hugenic
 * Hygiene mainly affects identifiers and paths emitted by syntax extensions
 * For identifiers created by syntax extensions hygiene means that the symbol cannot be accessed by the environment
-* For identifiers used in the extens
+* For identifiers used in the extension it means they canno reference something defined outside of the extension

+create
+: when an identifier introduces something new under a name

+use
+: when an identifier refers to something existing